 - 2 cloves garlic crushed or grated

-- 2-3 tbsp fresh sage leaves finely chopped (about 7-8 good sized leaves)
+- 2-3 tablespoon fresh sage leaves finely chopped (about 7-8 good sized leaves)

 - 1 pack of tempeh (250g) broken into small pieces